 In Blinn-Phong model we are using a halfway vector between the light source and the viewer.
 This vector will coincide with the surface normal if the reflected light coincides with the viewer direction.

 Everything else is the same, but we are now using the cosine of the angle between the halfway vector and the surface normal.
-The shininess exponent of this is about 4 times times bigger than in Phong's model for roughly the same sized highlight.
+The shininess exponent of this is about 4 times times bigger then in Phong's model for roughly the same sized highlight.

 Also the highlight will behave a bit differently, when the viewer is looking at a grazing angle towards the surface.
 The highlight will be more oval-shaped, thus projected circularly, rather than being circular and projected as an oval.
 This is more realistic (see page 5 for explanation).